bcorporaal/Bentobox/readme.md

 0.3.0 - Restructered HTML to use CSS Grid and small fixes<br>
 0.3.1 - Quick fixes for a number of themes<br>
 0.4.0 - Updated for Kirby 3<br>
-0.5.0 - Custom font selection, refined selection of themes 0.5.1 - Small fixes
+0.5.0 - Custom font selection, refined selection of themes<br>

-## Ideas
+0.5.1 - Small fixes

+## Ideas (that may or may not get implemented in the future)

 - Make logo customizable
 - Add modules for other content through rss feeds